Solution | Demand Forecast#

 unknown_period_products_pricing_imputation |

-Contains two branches that are relevant if price is a key component of our demand forecast.
-If we have known sales prices we can impute the forecast period pricing information with our known data.
-If we only have our last known pricing information we can use that to impute but it is the less robust option. |
+Contains two branches that are relevant if price is a key component of the demand forecast.
+If you have known sales prices, you can impute the forecast period pricing information with known data.
+If you only have last known pricing information, you can use that to impute but it’s the less robust option. |

-Under the Hood: Turning past data into future demand#
+Under the hood: Turning past data into future demand#

 Flow zone |